rogvc/wslbridge/README.md

    - Try running `sudo apt install net-tools` if you don't have it installed already.

-3. Download [wslbridge.ps1](https://raw.githubusercontent.com/rogvc/wslbridge/main/wslbridge.ps1) somewhere in your computer.
+3. Download the latest [wslbridge.ps1](https://github.com/rogvc/wslbridge/releases/tag/v0.1) file somewhere in your computer.

    - I recommend saving it in `C:\Users\{YOUR_USER}\.wslconfig` or somewhere you usually have your development tools installed.